Tolsi/waves-vrf-lottery/README.md

 # Description

-The package contains convenient console apps to create keys, load the participants lists, select the winners and check the winners.
+The package contains convenient console apps to create keys, calculate waves height at time and a time from the waves height, load the participants lists (from twitter or waves token recipients), select the winners and check the winners.

 Also there're 5 useful native applications: